pstanoev/simple-svelte-autocomplete/README.md

 If you have `searchFunction` defined you don't need to specify `items` since the function will be used for loading.
 The `delay` parameter specifies the time to wait between user input and calling the `searchFunction`.
 It is recommend that delay > 200ms is set when using a remote search function to avoid sending too many requests.
-The `localFiltering` parameter can be set to false if the search function already returns filtered items accordind to the user input.
+The `localFiltering` parameter can be set to false if the search function already returns filtered items according to the user input.

 ```html
 <AutoComplete